bathtime/bcachefs-rollback/README.md

 Please note that this is experimental and only for use on non-producion machines by those who have read and understand all this code.
-This has only been tested on my own system.
-Chances are extremely high that your system may be borked.
+This has only been tested on my own system, I am not a professional coder, and chances are high that your system may be borked.

-All are welcome to use/modify this code, but please let me know of the changes you make so I can improve my script as well.
+I made this script because I was unable to find anything else online that allowed a person to easily do rollback and/or boot into snapshots on bcachefs.
+It would be great to get the ball rolling, even if this is not 'good quality' code to start with.
+My hope is that others will use/modify this program and report back with the changes so all can benefit.

-Thanks!
+Enjoy! :)

 # bcachefs-rollback
 This program is a mkinitcpio hook that allows booting into snapshots and rollback on bcachefs